-- 1. You are to complete this exam alone.
-The exam is open book, so you are allowed to use any books or information available online, your own notes and your previously constructed code, etc. HOWEVER YOU ARE NOT ALLOWED TO COMMUNICATE OR IN ANY WAY ASK ANYONE FOR ASSISTANCE WITH THIS EXAM IN ANY FORM e.g., DO NOT POST PUBLIC MESSAGES ON PIAZZA! (the only exceptions are Mitch, Sam, and Dr. Mezey, e.g., you MAY send us a private message on PIAZZA).
+- 1. YOU ARE TO COMPLETE THIS EXAM ALONE!
+The exam is open book, so you are allowed to use any books or information available online (even ChatGPT or similar!), your own notes and your previously constructed code, etc. HOWEVER YOU ARE NOT ALLOWED TO COMMUNICATE OR IN ANY WAY ASK ANYONE FOR ASSISTANCE WITH THIS EXAM IN ANY FORM e.g., DO NOT POST PUBLIC MESSAGES ON ED DISCUSSION! (the only exceptions are Beulah, Sam, and Dr. Mezey, e.g., you MAY send us a private message on Canvas).
 As a non-exhaustive list this includes asking classmates or ANYONE else for advice or where to look for answers concerning problems, you are not allowed to ask anyone for access to their notes or to even look at their code whether constructed before the exam or not, etc. You are therefore only allowed to look at your own materials and materials you can access on your own.
 In short, work on your own!
 Please note that you will be violating Cornell's honor code if you act otherwise. - 2.
 Please pay attention to instructions and complete ALL requirements for ALL questions, e.g. some questions ask for R code, plots, AND written answers.
 We will give partial credit so it is to your advantage to attempt every part of every question. - 3.
-A complete answer to this exam will include R code answers in Rmarkdown, where you will submit your .Rmd script and associated .pdf file.
+A complete answer to this exam will include R code answers, where you will submit your .Rmd script and the results of running your code in an associated .pdf file (plus an additional .pdf files if you have separate files for your written answers and code output).
 Note there will be penalties for scripts that fail to compile (!!).
-Also, as always, you do not need to repeat code for each part (i.e., if you write a single block of code that generates the answers for some or all of the parts, that is fine, but do please label your output that answers each question!!).
-You should include all of your plots and written answers in this same .Rmd script with your R code. - 4.
-The exam must be uploaded on CMS before 11:59PM (ET) Sat., May 20.
+Also, as always, you do not need to repeat code for each part (i.e., if you write a single block of code that generates the answers for some or all of the parts, that is fine, but do please label your output that answers each question!!). - 4.
+The exam must be uploaded on Canvas before 11:59PM (!!)
+(ET) Sat, May 18.
 It is your responsibility to make sure that it is in uploaded by then and no excuses will be accepted (power outages, computer problems, Cornell's internet slowed to a crawl, etc.).
 Remember: you are welcome to upload early!
 We will deduct points for being late for exams received after this deadline (even if it is by minutes!!).